papis/papis/doc/source/default-settings.rst

 .. papis-config:: fzf-extra-bindings

-    Extra bindings to fzf as a Python list.
+    Extra key bindings to fzf as a Python list.
 Refer to the fzf documentation for more details.

 .. papis-config:: fzf-header-format